solidusio/solidus/guides/calculators/promotion-calculators.md

 ### Percent on line item

 The [`Spree::Calculator::PercentOnLineItem` calculator][percent-on-line-item]
-provide a percentage-based discount for each applicable line item in an order.
+provides a percentage-based discount for each applicable line item in an order.
 In the `solidus_backend` interface, this calculator is labeled "Percent Per Item".
 It has the following preference: